89mpxf/FlexMusic/docs/HANDSHAKE.md

 ## Outline

-The FmLTP handshake consists of three main portions: the version exchange, the encryption phase, and the authoritative phase.
+The FmLTP handshake consists of three main portions: the version exchange, the encryption phase, and the authentication phase.
 The diagram below outlines these phases, which packets should be sent during each phase, and which member of the handshake sends each packet:

 <table>
   <tr>